 One example of a symport pump – that of the sodium-glucose transport protein – is discussed below under “Examples of Active Transport.”

 In endocytosis, the cell uses proteins in its membrane to fold the membrane into the shape of a pocket.
 This pocket forms around the contents to be taken into the cell.
 The pocket grows until it is pinched off, re-forming the cell membrane around it and trapping the pocket and its contents inside the cell.
 These membrane pockets, which carry materials inside of or between cells, are called “vesicles.”

 In receptor-mediated endocytosis, a cell’s receptor may recognize a specific molecule that the cell “wants” to take in, and form a vesicle around the area where it recognizes the molecule.
 In other types of endocytosis, the cell relies on other cues to recognize and engulf a particular molecule.

 Exocytosis is the opposite of endocytosis.
-In exocytosis, the cell creates a vesicle to enclose something that is inside itself, for the purpose of moving it outside of the cell, across the membrane.
+In exocytosis, the cell creates a vesicle to enclose something inside the cell, for the purpose of moving it outside of the cell, across the membrane.
 This most commonly occurs when a cell wants to “export” an important product, such as cells that synthesize and export enzymes and hormones that are needed throughout the body.

 In eukaryotic cells, protein products are made in the endoplasmic reticulum.
-They are often packaged by the endoplasmic reticulum into vesicles, and sent to the Golgi apparatus.
+They are often packaged by the endoplasmic reticulum into vesicles and sent to the Golgi apparatus.

 The Golgi apparatus can be thought of like a cellular “post office.”
 It receives packages from the endoplasmic reticulum, processes them, and “addresses” them by adding molecules that will be recognized by receptors on the membrane of the cell intended to receive the product.